Quality:

 What is sensory diet?
 One parent offered this definition: A sensory diet is a "catch phrase" to describe giving your child sensory stimulation to desensitize the child or to encourage the child (depending on the needs).
 It includes activities that would be textile in nature (playing in shaving cream, taking a shower), help with balance and motion, offer opportunities to swing or hang, offer opportunities to be wrapped up tightly, or have their body brushed, possibly eat and chew foods of different textures, etc.

 Why would you need this?
 Again, she says, "Some children have immature neurological systems at an age where they should be more coordinated.
 So, they often don't get enough stimulation (they are the kids who are louder or touch more) or they get too much stimulation (normal sounds hurt them or normal touch irritates them).
-Also, they often have trouble w/the vestibular system (the system that tells you where you are in space) which would show up as being very clumsy or, at the other extreme, afraid of movement.
+Also, they often have trouble with the vestibular system (the system that tells you where you are in space) which would show up as being very clumsy or, at the other extreme, afraid of movement.

 Several parents offered ideas of things that have worked.